TarVK/model-react/README.md

     new (value: T): Field<T>;

     /**
-     * Retrieves the value of a source
+     * Retrieves the value of the source
      * @param params Data used to know whether to reload and to notify about state changes
      * @returns The value that's currently available */